 Specifically, some states require that you publish proof of your new DBA name in a local newspaper according to a specific schedule.

-Failure to meet your state’s publishing requirements can result in your DBA being revoked, heavy fines, or a suspension or revocation of your business license.
-In some states this can even be considered a crime.
+Failure to meet your state’s publishing requirements can result in your DBA being revoked, fines, or a suspension or revocation of your business license.
 Thankfully, most states do not have this requirement.
 However, if you do business in one of the few that does, it’s important to know the requirements and how to properly meet them.

 What Is a DBA Publishing Requirement?